redhat-actions/push-to-registry/README.md

     <td>image</td>
     <td>Yes</td>
     <td>
       Name of the image you want to push.
-Most likely the name you used to create the image in the previous step.
     </td>
   </tr>